oshadajay/CeyRo/README.md

 ## Statistics

 The number of traffic sign and traffic light instances present in each superclass is listed in the below table.
+For detailed information please refer this [sheet](https://docs.google.com/spreadsheets/d/1O4QDAbFMGxGqiKsq4vvGzd9dh_86LVy3/).

 | Superclass | Train | Test | Total |
 |----------|:------------------:|:-----------------:|:----------------------:|